Warehouse costs in trades are 80 % hidden costs, not rent. A 5-person business loses 28,000 to 52,000 EUR per year without noticing.

-The Fraunhofer Institute for Material Flow and Logistics (IML) describes the core problem precisely: opaque stock movements, lost parts, and inconsistent inventory data lead to delays and high labor costs — a genuine challenge for small and mid-sized businesses.
+The Fraunhofer Institute for Material Flow and Logistics (IML) describes the core problem precisely: opaque stock movements, lost parts, and inconsistent inventory data lead to delays and high labor costs.
+This is a genuine challenge for small and mid-sized businesses.
 The implication is clear: the biggest savings potential lies not in expensive technology, but in a system that organizes stock, replenishment, and knowledge cleanly.

 The problem isn't ignorance.
 It's the invisibility of the costs.
 And that's exactly why the issue goes unresolved in so many businesses for so long.